jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 ### 6.12 PRU-ICSS
 The Texas Instruments AM5729 Sitara™ provides 2 Programmable Real-Time Unit Subsystem and Industrial Communciation Subsystems.
 (PRU-ICSS1 and PRU-ICSS2).

 Within each PRU-ICSS are dual 32-bit Load / Store RISC CPU cores: Programmable Real-Time Units (PRU0 and PRU1), shared data and instruction memories, internal peripheral modules and an interrupt controller.
-Therefore the SoC is providing a total of 4 PRU 32-bit RISC CPU's.
-PRU-ICSS1 PRU0, PRU-ICSS1 PRU1 and PRU-ICSS2 PRU0, PRU-ICSS2 PRU1.
+Therefore the SoC is providing a total of 4 PRU 32-bit RISC CPU's:
+PRU-ICSS1 PRU0
+PRU-ICSS1 PRU1
+PRU-ICSS2 PRU0
+PRU-ICSS2 PRU1

-The programmable nature of the PRUs, along with their access to pins, events and all SoC resources, provides flexibility in implmenting fast real-time responses, specialized data handling operations, peripheral interfaces and in off-loading tasks from the other processor cores of the SoC.  processor provides 4 PRU 32-bit RISC CPUs.
+The programmable nature of the PRUs, along with their access to pins, events and all SoC resources, provides flexibility in implmenting fast real-time responses, specialized data handling operations, peripheral interfaces and in off-loading tasks from the other processor cores of the SoC.

 #### 6.12.1 PRU-ICSS Features